TheColorPlum/IBOB/docs/frontend.md

   $ cd user-server/initialization
   $ ./main.sh alice.id <private-key> 127.0.0.1
   ```
+  > Note: This will automatically start running the user-server in the background once it has been configured.
+Its process id (PID) will be printed for you. *Make sure to take note of it*.
+Then, when you want to kill the server, use this process ID: `$ kill <pid>`.
 - **Store some info in alice.id's Blockstack storage.** This part must be done in the browser, since Blockstack does not allow us to log in and read/write to storage outside the browser.
   - Run the app's secondary web server (see [Backend](backend.md) for details on this):
     ```bash